Brianland

 2:21:39 – Bob spots and says, “Willa?” most tenderly.
 Beautiful smile on dad’s face.

 2:21:43 – Willa calls out code phrase.
 Bob drops his gun on the road.
 “It’s your dad, Willa.”
+And he recites the response line, “Will no longer be so goddamn relevant.”

-2:22:05 – Willa screams, “Who are you?!?!” after everything that’s happened.
+2:22:05 – Willa screams, “Who are you?!?!” after everything that’s happened and she’s learned.

-2:22:20 – Willa runs into dad’s arms and they hug
+2:22:20 – Willa runs into her dad’s arms and they hug.

 2:22:40 – Bob & Willa drive off in Nissan, dad hugging his daughter, she leaning into him.
+Tender loving moment.

-2:22:50 – the song Perfidia starts to play – a Mexican song from 1939, as recorded by Los Panchos in 1947,
+2:22:50 – the song Perfidia begins to play – a Mexican song from 1939, as recorded by Los Panchos in 1947.

 2:23:05 – Lockjaw appears walking wounded & blood-covered on highway – always gets a big laugh in theaters.